Provably Efficient Model-Free Algorithm for MDPs with Peak Constraints: Related Work

 \textbf{Online Convex Optimization (OCO)}: OCO problem is an extension of the constrained convex optimization.
 In this problem, we wish to optimize $\sum_{t=1}^{T}f_t(\bm{x})$ for given functions $f_t$, $t\in \{1, \cdots, T\}$, such that $\bm{x}\in\mathcal{K}$.
 In online convex optimization, we select $\bm{x}_t$ at time $t$, such that the regret in objective is minimized, which is defined as

-Further, $\bm{x}_t$ may not satisfy constraints, and thus there may be a constraint violation.
-By changing the problem into an online convex-concave optimization problem, \cite{OCOLTC} proposed an algorithm which achieves the $O(\sqrt{T})$ bound for the regret and $O(T^{3/4})$ bound on the violation of constraints.
+Further, $\bm{x}_t$ may not satisfy constraints, and thus there will be a constraint violation.
+By changing the problem into an online convex-concave optimization problem, The authors of \cite{OCOLTC} proposed an algorithm which achieves the $O(\sqrt{T})$ bound for the regret and $O(T^{3/4})$ bound on the violation of constraints.
 Further, they proposed another algorithm based on the mirror-prox method \citep{nemirovski2004prox} that achieves $O(T^{2/3})$ bound on both regret and constraints when the domain can be described by a finite number of linear constraints.
 The authors of \cite{jenatton2016adaptive} proposed an algorithm which achieves $O(T^{\max(\beta,1-\beta)})$ objective regret and $O(T^{1-\beta/2})$ constraint violations for $\beta\in (0,1)$.
 Further, the authors of \citep{OCOFCV} proposed an algorithm with $O(\sqrt{T})$ regret bound for objective with finite constraint violations.
-However, CMDP is different from OCO, since $f_t$ also depends on previous actions.
+However, CMDP is different from OCO because the reward function depends both on the state and action and the previous action can influence current state and thus change the reward function.
 Further, the functions and constraints are not known explicitly in reinforcement learning (RL).
-Thus, the analysis of CMDP doesn't follow from that of OCO.
+Thus, the analysis of CMDP doesn't directly follow from that of OCO.

-\textbf{Constrained Markov Decision Process (CMDP)}: When the system model (the transition probability distribution, the reward function, and the constraint function) is known, the problem is generally considered as CMDP.
+\textbf{Constrained Markov Decision Process (CMDP)}: When the system model (the transition probability distribution, the reward function, and constraint functions) is known, the problem is generally considered as CMDP.
 CMDP in the form of discounted and average reward has been studied in \cite{altman1999constrained}.
 It is well known that CMDP problem is convex and can be converted into an equivalent unconstrained MDP problem by using the method of Lagrange multipliers.
-Thus, when the model is known, CMDP can be solved using linear programming (LP) or dynamic programming (DP).
-In addition to the LP method, \cite{geibel2006reinforcement} proposed three different algorithms, WeiMDP, AugMDP, and RecMDP, to solve CMDP in different settings. \cite{zheng2020constrained} proposed Constrained Upper Confidence Reinforcement Learning (C-UCRL) algorithm that achieves $O(T^{3/4}\sqrt{\log(T/\delta)})$ regret on the reward and satisfies the constrains even while learning with probability at least $1-\delta$.
+Thus, when the model is known, CMDP can be solved using linear programming (LP).
+In addition to the LP method, Three different algorithms, WeiMDP, AugMDP, and RecMDP, are proposed to solve CMDP in different settings \cite{geibel2006reinforcement}.
+Constrained Upper Confidence Reinforcement Learning (C-UCRL) \cite{zheng2020constrained} algorithm achieves $O(T^{3/4}\sqrt{\log(T/\delta)})$ regret on the reward and satisfies the constrains even during learning process with probability at least $1-\delta$.